prem913/react-shadcn-template/README.md

 - **2024-07-30**: Improved WebSocket connection robustness by adding detailed error logging and moving the WebSocket URL to an environment variable (`VITE_WEBSOCKET_URL`).
 Added a troubleshooting guide to `README.md` for common connection issues.
 - **2024-07-30**: Implemented expandable/collapsible chat bubbles for 'function_call' and 'function_response' types, added scrollability for 'text' type messages, and introduced a typing indicator in the chat window.
 - **2024-07-30**: Enhanced `FunctionCallBubble` to display a truncated argument summary when collapsed and increased the width of both `FunctionCallBubble` and `FunctionResponseBubble` for better readability.
+- **2024-07-30**: Added a new "State Explorer" tab to view raw JSON data from the `/state/{client_id}` endpoint.
+This feature utilizes `react-router-dom` for routing and includes a dedicated component to fetch and display the state.
+- **2024-07-30**: Updated the "State Explorer" tab to dynamically use the `clientId` from the application store in its link.